Delismachado/DelisMachado/README.md

 ### Hi!
-I'm a full stack developer under construction, but I really appreciate the front end, and right now I'm a beginner / student.
-I am a volunteer developer at Nailtime sturtup.
+I'm a back-end developer, I use Python and Golang languages to work.

 ### 🌱 I’m currently learning:
+  - Golang
   - Python
-  - React
-  - ReactNative
-  - JavaScript
-  - TypeScript
-  - css

-### 👯 I’m looking to collaborate on:
-- Community TechLadies
+  - Kafka

 ### 🤔 I’m looking for help with ...
 - I'm new to technology, any tips are welcome!

 ### 💬 Ask me about ...
+- Python
+- Golang
 - Productivity
 - Focus
 - Learning methods
-- How to learn more
 - Organization of time

 ### 📫 How to reach me: